maxmelnick/max-README/README.md

 * Self reflection.
 Self reflection is an important part of growth.
 You’ll miss opportunities without it.
 * growth mindset

-## availability / work-life balance
+## Availability / work-life balance

 TLDR; Very few things are more important than talking to you if you want to talk to me.
 If you need to talk, let’s talk.